How can we reduce the carbon footprint of our food?

 This article tries to answer these questions from the qualified data.

-Reducing the carbon footprint of our diet: eating local is the solution?
+How can we reduce the carbon footprint of our food?
+Eating local is the solution?

 Food production accounts for a quarter of global greenhouse gas emissions.